Skip to Content

 Guys, I love Starbucks.
 I really do.

-But if I’m being honest, I don’t love forking over five bucks a visit for a latte.
+But if I’m being honest, I don’t love forking over a minimum of five bucks a visit for a latte.
 I mean – really, it’s just steamed milk and espresso.

 Jar adding water to a sauce pot with ingredients for vanilla coffee syrup